shikijs/shiki/README.md

 ## Changes

 - All grammars/themes/wasm served as pure-ESM, no more CDN, no more assets.
 - Portable.
-Does not rely on Node.js APIs or the filesystem, works in any JavaScript runtime.
+Does not rely on Node.js APIs or the filesystem, works in any modern JavaScript runtime.
 - Drop CJS and IIFE build, focus on ESM (or use bundlers).
 - Bundles languages/themes composedly.
-- Zero dependencies.
+- Zero-dependencies.
-- Simplified API.
+- Simplified APIs.
 - Please don't hate me Pine 😜

 ## Install